hindhujanaki/Search-Algorithm/README.md

     print("Element found at index: ",result)

-iii)	# Find the element in a list using Binary Search (recursive Method).
+iii) # Find the element in a using Binary Search(recursive Method).
 '''
 Program to find the element in a list using Binary Search (recursive Method).
 Developed by: your name:G.Hindhu